 What does this mean for marketers?
 Millennials are engaged in the content that is viewed as entertainment, and they are doing so simultaneously across multiple screens.

 Marketers have the opportunity to win and grab attention by partnering with proven partners in order to reach their Millennial demographic.
 Rather than trying to create a new piece of that media consumption pie when the Millennial’s daily routines and interests are not likely to sway from the current trend of immersion, a brand marketer’s best bet is to reach them through an existing piece they are already absorbed in – such as integration into TV, Film, music or video content.
 Yes, we had to include this because... we know product placement works!

 Most importantly, to capture Millennials, content must engage, and do so specifically catering to individual habits and interests.
 Entertainment marketing allows brands to be part of all relevant screens in ways that are already proven to entice millennial viewership and engagement – through the hottest TV shows, films, and other popular media.

-Every generation has its own unique ways to approach them with marketing - and we know that streaming video on demand is one of the most watched types of content millennials favor.
+Every generation has its own unique ways to approach with marketing - and we know that streaming video on demand is one of the most watched types of content millennials favor.
 Leveraging pop culture - the content, the celebrities and the influencers that are front and central to it will get your brand noticed.
 The creation of a strategic entertainment marketing campaign that aligns to the millennial’s content choices will result in brand trust – and sales - from this most coveted consumer group.